Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Google recommends using Multi-factor authentication to defend your business against breaches that can often be stolen or lost passwords.
 Google’s constantly-updated machine learning models make MFA with Google more advanced than ever.
 You can use the Google machine learning tools to identify suspicious behavior in your environment and act immediately, from flagging abnormal behavior to presenting users with additional log-in challenges.

 Google also offers physical security keys like FODO security keys, or the Google Titan security key.
 This offers some of the best protection around.
-Indeed, G Suite accounts with support from FIDO security keys have been able to avoid hijacking according to Google.
+Indeed, Google WorkSpace (G Suite) accounts with support from FIDO security keys have been able to avoid hijacking according to Google.

 Some of the other features that Google offers for multi-factor authentication purposes include: